 Recovery Journey Summary

-I spent a further eight weeks in a specialist NHS rehabilitation centre (Haywood hospital), where I made significant progress in feeling more ‘normal’, before being discharged home.
+I spent a further eight weeks in a specialist NHS complex rehabilitation centre (Haywood hospital), where I made significant progress in feeling more normal, before being discharged home.

 Despite fantastic clinical support from the NHS, it was only after coming home that I understood I was now embarking on the real life recovery journey.
 I was incapable of doing much other than get through each day during the first nine months following discharge.
 This wasn’t due to any obvious clinical deficiencies, I simply had no confidence to engage myself to do stuff.
 I recognised that I needed a new purpose in life, so in June 2016 I began pursuing voluntary work opportunities.
 I started off in the local Midlands Air Ambulance charity shop, where I undertook the sorting of donated clothes.
 I then took up a befriending role with senior citizens via the Royal Voluntary Service.
 I progressed to become an ‘IT buddy’ at my local library, enabling me to leverage some of my IT skills.
 Of most importance, to myself, I felt useful again.

 In June 2018, I enthusiastically embarked upon a three-day training course to acquire new IT skills in Amazon Web Services (cloud technology).
-Despite immersing myself in the learning experience, I found that within seconds I lost retention of any new skills being taught.
-I worked on a variety of freelance IT security engagements leveraging my existing skills, before retiring in July 2019 after I’d scraped every last ounce out of my existing skillset.
+Despite immersing myself in the learning experience, I found that within seconds I couldn’t recollect any of new skills I’d been taught.
+Beyond the training course, I worked on a variety of freelance IT security engagements which leveraged my retained PKI skills, before retiring in August 2021.
+I was satisfied that I’d scraped every last ounce out of my professional career.

 Prior to my professional retirement, I became involved in voluntary work again.
 In 2018 I was engaged in charity work supporting the elderly with technology, which I expect to pursue indefinitely.
 I’ve also been involved in university / NHS research projects whose aims were to establish return-to-work programs for people who’d experienced traumatic injuries.
-In 2023, I acquired my dream volunteering role, in a befriending capacity on the complex care rehabilitation ward on the NHS Haywood hospital, where I’d made significant progress in my own early days of recovery.
+In 2023, I acquired my dream volunteering role, undertaking a befriending position on the Broadfield ward (complex rehabilitation) of the NHS Haywood hospital, where I’d made significant progress during my early days of recovery.